 Budapest is also famous for its ruin bars, the most famous of which being Szimpla Kert, although there are many others located around the city.
 Arrive early, though, as the line outside gets longer the later in the evening it gets.
 The people in Budapest are incredibly friendly, as well, so if you have any questions once you get there, there will always be someone around willing to help.
 Otherwise, sit back, relax, and enjoy your visit to one of the most vibrant and unique European capitals.

-Travel between Prague, Czechia and Budapest, Hungary by train is: Partially open.
+Travel by train between Prague, Czechia and Budapest, Hungary is: Unrestricted.

-The information above was last checked on 10/24/21.
-This can change before your date of travel so please review the latest COVID-19 travel safety regulations for your train from Prague to Budapest before traveling.
+The above information was last checked on 1/13/23.
+Remember to check the latest COVID-19 travel safety regulations for your train to Budapest from Prague closer to your date of departure here

-The current restriction level for your return trip by train from Budapest to Prague is: Partially open
+The current restriction level for your return trip by train from Budapest to Prague is: Unrestricted

-Reentry to Czechia is allowed for: Entry is partially open for citizens and permanent residents of Hungary
+Reentry to Czechia is allowed for: Entry is unrestricted for citizens and permanent residents of Hungary

 What are the requirements?